-The directors have pleasure in presenting their report and audited consolidated financial statements of Baiduri Bank Berhad (the "Bank") and its subsidiaries (the "Group") for the financial year ended December 31, 2022.
+The directors have pleasure in presenting their report together with the audited consolidated financial statements of Baiduri Bank Sendirian Berhad (the "Bank") and its subsidiaries (the "Group") for the financial year ended December 31, 2023.

 PRINCIPAL ACTIVITIES

 The principal activities of the Bank and the Group are to carry on the business of banking and related financial services including dealing in investment securities and e-financial services.
 There have been no significant changes in the nature of these activities during the financial year.